yuval-ziv/WeddingShare/readme.md

 | RETAIN_REJECTED_ITEMS              | false                                        | Yes              |

 > **Gallery Overrides:**<br/>
 > Gallery overrides can be added by appending the gallery name to the end of the environment variable key.
-For example if the DISABLE_UPLOAD key is set to true but the DISABLE_UPLOAD_PUBLIC key is also present and set to false, the default gallery behavior will be to hide the upload section for all galleries *<ins>except</ins>* the "Public" gallery.
+For example if the DISABLE_UPLOAD key is set to true but the DISABLE_UPLOAD_PUBLIC key is also present and set to false, the default gallery behaviour will be to hide the upload section for all galleries *<ins>except</ins>* the "Public" gallery.

 ## Slideshow